 Individuals that suffer from addiction use equine-assisted psychotherapy to connect with their inner selves so that they can come to terms with their addiction triggers.
 Equine therapy is also a great way for individuals that suffer from addiction to cope with their addiction triggers.

-Ultimately, an equine therapy program is a personal development tool.
+Ultimately, an equine therapy program is a personal development tool here in California.
 It emphasizes introspection, which results in emotional growth.

 As the individual receiving equine therapy feels more comfortable with the horse, he or she will begin leading it.
 Individuals in equine-assisted psychotherapy may even get to feed the horse.